 In order to lend this ‘helping hand’ to the people of Cumbria, they aimed to build a professionally managed endowment fund of £3 million within four years, to analyse the community needs of Cumbria, and to consult with local authorities, voluntary bodies and other community foundations.

-With a founding donation of £1m from British Nuclear Fuels and the financial support of all seven local authorities in the county the Foundation was launched in August 1999.
+Cumbria Community Foundation was launched in 1999 with a founding donation of £1 million from British Nuclear Fuels Limited (now Sellafield Limited) and the support of all seven local authorities within the county.

 The devastation caused by foot and mouth disease in 2001, and three serious floods in 2005, 2009 and 2015, led us into new territory.
 The appeals relating to these disasters were increasingly successful.
 But it would be wrong to think that the Foundation has prospered solely on the strength of disasters.
 The Foundation has always aimed to back every corner of the county and every type of eligible need.

 There are now over 1,800 community foundations around the world with 46 in the UK alone.
 A full history of community foundations in the UK can be found here.